wakatime/wakaq/README.md

     max_tasks_per_worker=5000,

     # Schedule two tasks, the first runs every minute, the second once every ten minutes.
     # Scheduled tasks can be passed as CronTask instances or tuples.
+To run scheduled
+    # tasks you must keep a wakaq scheduler running as a daemon.
     schedules=[

         # Runs mytask on the queue with priority 1.